out0fstep/Hack3r-T-Deck/README.md

 > A suite of Wi-Fi/Bluetooth offensive and defensive tools for ESP32.
 > Used with credit, under the terms of their license.

-Additional thanks to the LilyGO / T-Deck community builds (Meshtastic, fancy UIs, Marauder ports, launchers) that informed keyboard & trackball behavior and UX flow.

 ---

-## 🧪 Contributing

-PRs welcome!
-For feature PRs, try to:
-- Keep UI strings concise and on-brand (card + softkey pattern)
-- Add entries to Settings where appropriate (rather than hidden toggles)
-- Gate risky actions behind confirmations
-- Include a short demo clip or screenshot if the UX changes

----

 ## 🛡️ Safety & Legal

 This firmware includes features intended for **authorized testing, research, and education**.
-Ensure you have **explicit permission** before scanning or interacting with any network or device.
+Ensure you have **explicit permission** before scanning or interacting with any network or device. **Use at your own risk!!**

 ---